istio/istio.io/_docs/tasks/traffic-management/egress.md

 ## Calling external services directly

-The Istio `ServiceEntry` currently only supports HTTP/HTTPS requests.
-If you want to access services with other protocols (e.g., mongodb://host/database), or if you want to completely bypass Istio for a specific IP range, you will need to configure the source service's Envoy sidecar to prevent it from [intercepting]({{home}}/docs/concepts/traffic-management/request-routing.html#communication-between-services) the external requests.
+If you want to completely bypass Istio for a specific IP range, you can configure the source service's Envoy sidecar to prevent it from [intercepting]({{home}}/docs/concepts/traffic-management/request-routing.html#communication-between-services) the external requests.
 This can be done using the `--includeIPRanges` option of [istioctl kube-inject]({{home}}/docs/reference/commands/istioctl.html#istioctl kube-inject)